The Future of Liberty

 David Keene (00:15:37):

-If you traced the Republican party, you go back to when I was a kid growing up in the Midwest, and you two, if you wanted to be influential, you had to do your sort of apprenticeship with the guys at the country club that ran the companies, the managers and all this.
-Then the Goldwater election took place and all of a sudden the guy that ran the factory wasn't as important as the guy that ran the cleaning establishment down in the corner.
-It shifted not just geographically, but it shifted in terms of demographically of the kinds of people that dominated the party.
+If you trace the Republican party, you go back to when I was a kid growing up in the Midwest, and you two, if you wanted to be influential, you had to do your sort of apprenticeship with the guys at the country club that ran the companies, the managers and all this.
+Then the Goldwater election took place and all of a sudden the guy that ran the factory wasn’t as important as the guy that ran the cleaning establishment down in the corner.
+It shifted not just geographically, but it shifted in terms of demographically, of the kinds of people that dominated the party.
 And boy, they fought that.
-I mean, every club that's ever existed, political or nonpolitical fights change.
+I mean, every club that’s ever existed, political or nonpolitical fights change.
 It's just the way it is.

 (00:16:16):